Get

 • Small, fenced dog park to let your pet run wild and free!

 Alberta is one of the best places to be outdoors with your four-legged friend.
-There are numerous parks and trails, as well as lakes, rivers, and a few beaches across the province that are perfect for exploring with your pup.
+There are numerous parks and trails, along with lakes, rivers, and a few beaches, across the province that are perfect for exploring with your pup.
 If you have a dog that loves the water, we definitely recommend heading to any of the designated off-leash areas to let them play, swim, and explore their surroundings.
 But remember that your dog must be under your supervision and control at all times.

 Featured Image Credit: Marina Hobbs, Pixabay